Speed Champions January 1, 2026

 Bag 1 contains two smaller bags.
 The first nine steps are basic chassis foundation work, and then a larger connection piece brings the front and rear sections of the car together.

-The Microphone
+The Microphone Black Microphone Microphone Plain

 shows up here in the role of gearshift.
 This piece started life as a microphone and has been quietly finding new uses across different sets ever since.
-Spotting it in a build always puts a smile on your face.
+Spotting it in a build always puts a smile on my face.

-White with Keypad, Blue Slit, Red Button print
+The printed Tile 1 x 1 White Tile 1 x 1 Tile 1 x 1 with Keypad, Blue Slit, Red Button print

 is a simple but effective little computer tile that works well in the interior.

-Trans-Light Blue with Silver Plating print
+Trans-Light Blue

 appears here too, which is a good example of the print-first approach this set takes compared to most Speed Champions builds.